ASHTONEONYANGO/Logistic-Regression-Model-/README.md

 ## Logistic-Regression-Model-
-#The input schema for a binary classification Logistic Regression Model for predicting customer satisfaction using Apache Spark Service.
+The file contains the input schema for a binary classification Logistic Regression Model for predicting customer satisfaction using Apache Spark Service.
+My model was built, trained, evaluated, deployed and tested on IBM Cloud in the IBM Watson Machine Learning Service.